Subtitles: Translation

 Translation basically means conversion of one language into another language in written or spoken form.
 Subtitles can be used to translate dialogue from a foreign language into the native language of the audience.
 It is not only the quickest and cheapest method of translating content, but is also usually preferred as it is possible for the audience to hear the original dialogue and voices of the actors.

-Subtitle translation can be different from the translation of written text.
+Subtitle translation may be different from the translation of written text or written language.
 Usually, during the process of creating subtitles for a film or television program, the picture and each sentence of the audio are analyzed by the subtitle translator; also, the subtitle translator may or may not have access to a written transcript of the dialogue.
 Especially in the field of commercial subtitles, the subtitle translator often interprets what is meant, rather than translating the manner in which the dialogue is stated; that is, the meaning is more important than the form—the audience does not always appreciate this, as it can be frustrating for people who are familiar with some of the spoken language; spoken language may contain verbal padding or culturally implied meanings that cannot be conveyed in the written subtitles.
 Also, the subtitle translator may also condense the dialogue to achieve an acceptable reading speed, whereby purpose is more important than form.

 Especially in fansubs, the subtitle translator may translate both form and meaning.
 The subtitle translator may also choose to display a note in the subtitles, usually in parentheses ("(" and ")"), or as a separate block of on-screen text—this allows the subtitle translator to preserve form and achieve an acceptable reading speed; that is, the subtitle translator may leave a note on the screen, even after the character has finished speaking, to both preserve form and facilitate understanding.
 For example, Japanese has multiple first-person pronouns (see Japanese pronouns) and each pronoun is associated with a different degree of politeness.
-In order to compensate during the English translation process, the subtitle translator may reformulate the sentence, add appropriate words and/or use notes.
+In order to compensate during the English translation process, the subtitle translator may reformulate the sentence, add appropriate words or use notes.